PM (newspaper): Publication history

 In 1945, Coulton Waugh employed a novel art approach on his PM strip Hank.
 According to Waugh, Hank was "a deliberate attempt to work in the field of social usefulness."

 The origin of the name is unknown, although Ingersoll recalled that it probably referred to the fact that the paper appeared post meridiem (in the afternoon); The New Yorker reported that the name had been suggested by Lillian Hellman.
 (There is no historical evidence for the suggestion that the name was an abbreviation of Picture Magazine.)

 The first year of the paper was a general success, though it was already in some financial trouble: its circulation of 100,000–200,000 was insufficient.
 Circulation averaged 165,000, but the paper never managed to sell the 225,000 copies a day it needed to break even.
 Marshall Field III had become the paper's funder; quite unusually, he was a "silent partner" in this continually money-losing undertaking.
+By June 1946, Field had invested $4,318,000 in the newspaper.

 According to a June 21, 1966, memo from Ingersoll:

 Before the end of the War it was actually operating in the black....
 In my opinion at the time and these 20 years later−PM's death is most soundly attributable to a sustained and well-organized plot originating amongst Field's friends and associates in the business world who were alienated by Field's loyalty to PM and to me.
 The hostility was there from the beginning; the plot came together under the auspices of a man named Harry Cushing who was a retainer of Field's.
 The principal and successful offensive of this group was that it had as its objective Field's distraction from PM by persuading him to start the Sun in Chicago.
 Once they committed Field to the Sun venture, the end was inevitable.
 I can diagram it for you but merely put it on record here.